clairesheng/test/README.md

 **1. Translate part of JD (Operations Assistant)**

-Here is part of the job description for Operations Assistant position you are applying for, translate the following into Chinese:
+Here is part of the job description for Operations Assistant position you are applying for, **translate the following into Chinese**:

 We’re not only nice people, we do very interesting work: